vatpac-technology/pilot-procedures/docs/local-procedures/Class C/darwin.md

 | Helicopter | `A010` |

 ## VFR Routes
 Details of each VFR route are found on the Darwin VTC.
-VFR pilots should plan via one of the routes when inbound to or outbound from YPDN, unless tracking outbound/inbound between the 225 and 359 radials.
-In these situations, pilots should plan direct to/from YPDN.
+VFR pilots should plan via one of the routes when inbound to or outbound from YPDN.

+### Marrara Coded Clearance
+VFR aircraft arriving via LPT may be cleared for a visual approach via a **'Marrara Downwind'** clearance.
+Aircraft that area cleared for a Marrara Downwind must track from LPT towards *Marrara Stadium* before turning to joing a left (Runway 11) or right (Runway 29) downwind.

 ## LAHSO
 LAHSO is the independent operation of two crossing runways for arrivals and departures.
 It is a complicated procedure which is rarely used, but occassionally run during VATPAC's busiest events featuring YPDN.
 Strict pilot requirements apply during LAHSO.